Vaccine administration practices: Canadian Immunization Guide

 For health professionals

-Last partial content update (see Table of Updates): May 2023
+Last partial content update: May 2023

-• May 2023: The section on “Route, site and technique for vaccine administration” was updated to expand on the administration of intradermal injections.
+• The section on "Route, site and technique for vaccine administration" was updated to expand on the administration of intradermal injections.

-Last complete chapter revision (see Table of Updates): November 2017
+Last complete chapter revision (see table of updates): November 2017

 On this page